RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 Source: MFIN 10K/Q

-FIGURE 3: shows the deterioration in core consumer credit quality.
+FIGURE 3: Shows the deterioration in core consumer credit quality.
 This reflects all loan types excluding Taxi Medallion loans.
-Losses or Charge-offs (net) exceeded the recent cyclical high in 4Q23 and 1Q24 AND are at the highest in over a decade, reflecting the concerns we shared with MFIN leadership in Oct 2023 based on our 2Q23 analysis.
-These charge-off trends also mirror the same delinquency trends in FDIC consumer lending data¹¹ and could get worse before getting better.
+Losses or Charge-offs (net) exceeded the recent cyclical high in 4Q23 and 1Q24 - the highest in over 12 years - reflecting the concerns we shared with MFIN leadership in Oct 2023 based on our 2Q23 analysis.
+2Q and 3Q are seasonally low but are still at their highest compared to prior 2Qs and 3Qs.
+These charge-off trends mirror the same delinquency trends in FDIC consumer lending data¹¹ and could get worse before getting better.

 Core net income and provisioning (Ex.
 Taxi Medallion) versus unadjusted net income.